Solomon Mire

-Solomon Farai Mire (born 21 August 1989) is a Zimbabwean former cricketer who represented the Zimbabwe cricket team at international level in Tests, One Day Internationals (ODIs) and Twenty20 Internationals (T20Is) before announcing his retirement from international cricket in July 2019.
+Solomon Farai Mire (born 21 August 1989) is a Zimbabwean former cricketer.
+An all-rounder, Mire represented Zimbabwe at international level in Tests, One Day Internationals (ODIs) and Twenty20 Internationals (T20Is) from November 2014 to July 2019 before announcing his retirement from international cricket in July 2019.
 Known for quick scoring, Mire usually opened the batting in ODIs and bowled medium pace.
 He also played for the Melbourne Renegades in the Australian Big Bash League.

 Domestic career

 Born in Harare, Zimbabwe, Mire played for the Zimbabwe Under 19s before making his first class debut for Zimbabwean domestic side Centrals in the Logan Cup match against Westerns at Bulawayo on 12 April 2007.